Beef and Pepper Rice Bowl

 I love serving this with a side of quick-pickled cucumbers for contrast.
 A sprinkle of toasted sesame seeds and fresh green onions adds both flavor and visual appeal.
 For extra heat lovers in my family, I keep chili oil on the table.

-Beef and Pepper Rice Bowl Recipe Pin it
+Beef and Pepper Rice Bowl Recipe Save

 Beef and Pepper Rice Bowl Recipe | kitchenscroll.com